kotarella1110/cordova-plugin-webpack/README.md

 Before preparing your application, it is bundled with webpack.

-※ Specifically, to be bundlled before executing the following cordova commands.
+※ Specifically, to be bundled before executing the following cordova commands.

 - `cordova prepare`
 - `cordova platform add`